 EMRAP

-The Eisenhower Medical Research Associate Program (EMRAP) is the first program of its kind in the Coachella Valley, designed to provide undergraduate students with clinical exposure and research opportunities—key components for medical school and other pre-health admissions.
-Established in July 2024 by Dr. Victor Cisneros, MD, MPH, and co-led by Dr. Jaclyn Floyd, MD at Eisenhower Health and Dr. Ann Cheney, PhD at UC Riverside, EMRAP bridges clinical practice and academic research in a unique, hands-on learning environment.
+The Eisenhower Medical Research Associate Program (EMRAP) is the first program of its kind in the Coachella Valley, designed to provide premedical students and undergraduate students with meaningful clinical exposure and research opportunities - essential components for competitive admission to medical school and other health professions.

 Program Overview